Alexander Famitsin: Life

 Alexander Sergeivich, of aristocratic descent, was born at Kaluga, Oct.
 24 (O.S.), 1841.
+His mother Wilhelmina Mestmacher was of German descent.

 He was educated in St. Petersburg, where he studied with Jean Vogt, and on leaving the university spent two years in Leipzig, where he studied theory under Hauptmann, Richter, and Moscheles.

 On his return to Russia he was appointed professor of musical history and aesthetics at the newly opened Conservatoire.
 He also was secretary of the Russian Music Society.

 He resigned from the conservatory in 1872, in order to devote himself to composition.
 As a music critic, he was known for his attacks upon the new national school of music.
 But he also covered other topics such as an article about the first production of Richard Wagner's Der Ring des Nibelungen at Bayreuth in 1876, which appeared in the Saint Petersburger Zeitung.

 Apart from his musical and scholarly endeavors, Famintsin was one of the commission members in the declaration of independence of Ukrainian language in 1906.

 Works

 Operas

-Famitsin composed two weak but pretentious operas: Sardanapalus, given in St. Petersburg in 1875, but with so little success that he made no effort to produce his second opera, Uriel Acosta.
+Famitsin composed two operas: Sardanapalus, given in St. Petersburg in 1875, but with so little success that he made no effort to produce his second opera, Uriel Acosta.
 His instrumental works include three quartets, a pianoforte quintet, and a 'Russian Rhapsody' for violin and orchestra.